HEPA Vacuum Cleaner Buying Guide

 cleaners.
 Cleaning in tight spaces and under furniture was difficult

-both feature a more traditional steering and maneuvering system.
+it, like the SEBO uprights, feature a more traditional steering and maneuvering system.

 Dyson vacuums are